 - Lightly sand the fuselage wing line and apply a squiggle of glue about 1/2 wide to the body tube wing line.

 - Lay the wing on the body tube on the alignment mark using the front center of the wing and the rear line on the alignment line as a guide.
+The front of the wing should start 2″ to the rear of the front of the body tube.
+The rear of the body tube will stick past the rear of the wing about 1/2 to 5/8″.
 Flip the wing and body over onto a table top, making sure the wing does not move and make sure the body tube is centered.
 You can measure from the wingtip to the body tube side on each side to make sure it is centered.
 Make sure it is set before continuing.

 - Glue a motor intake to each side of the body tube and onto the wing.